antoine3000/personal-website/content/2020-01-12-about/_index.md

 Bonjour, my name is Antoine Jaunard (1990) and I'm from Brussels, Belgium.
 I recently moved to Barcelona (ES) via a lovely detour by Amsterdam (NL).

+!!! notes "It's time to update my site"
+    To see what I'm working on, visit my project website [Domingo Club](https://domingoclub.com)

 ![antoine-chill](antoine-chill.jpg)

 # About me